felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.29.0-dev.1 =

-(TBD) Added support for the Schema Question type with an 'acceptedAnswer' property.
+(2018/06/29) Added support for the Schema Question type with an 'acceptedAnswer' property.

 = 1.28.2 =